soraya-rey/sc-RNA-differential-expression-analysis-pipeline/README.md

 - **Organism**: human samples
 - **Conditions**:
   - For human samples: Data includes sorted cells from patients with idiopathic pulmonary fibrosis (IPF) and scleroderma, as well as normal controls.
-- **Samples for Testing**: We used data from two scleroderma lungs and two normal lungs.
+- **Samples for Testing**: I used data from two scleroderma lungs and two normal lungs.

 ## Installation